Use this checklist to make sure your integration is secure, reliable, and ready for production.

 - Use retries with backoff where appropriate — Retry temporary failures carefully instead of failing immediately.

-- Handle rate limiting — If the API rate limits requests, slow down and retry later.
+- Handle rate limiting — If the API returns 429, use the rate limit headers to slow down and retry later.

 - Log safely — Log request outcomes and webhook processing, but never log secrets or sensitive personal data.